 Answering your questions and concerns about the outcome of the EU referendum.

 This course is run jointly by the Department of Classics, Ancient History and Archaeology, and the Department of African Studies and Anthropology, who together provide an exceptionally diverse and dynamic learning environment.

 BA Archaeology and Anthropology brings together two disciplines concerned with the full diversity and richness of human cultural life around the world and across the whole timespan of human existence.
 The degree offers study in archaeological and anthropological theory, pre-history, historical archaeology, ethnography, physical anthropology, archaeology and material culture studies.
 This integrated degree programme is designed both for future archaeologists and anthropologists, and for those seeking an exciting and dynamic non-vocational degree course

 There is great emphasis on student choice, small-group teaching, individual research and thematic study.
 Areas of study are very diverse, including landscape and environment, ritual and religion, health and disease, death and burial, urban culture, and society and economy, all of which together reveal the variety and richness of other cultural worlds, past and present.
 The coverage of this programme is global, ranging from Europe to Africa, Asia and the Americas, and embraces all human cultural life from the Palaeolithic to the present day.

-- Highly rated department – The Department is ranked 8th by the Complete University Guide 2015 for Archaeology.
+- Highly rated department – Our Department of African Studies and Anthropology has been ranked 7th in the Complete University Guide 2017.